peterberkenbosch/sensible_rails_starter/README.md

 ## What's in the box

-> _“Good frameworks are extracted, not invented”_ - DHH
+> _"Good frameworks are extracted, not invented"_ - DHH

 ### Read the Gemfiles

 We have two Gemfiles.
-Both Gemfiles are annotaed with the description of what's included and links to each Gem's homepage for further details.
+Both Gemfiles are annotated with the description and links to each Gem's homepage for further details.

 - The default [`Gemfile`](Gemfile) contains all the `production` group Gems.